slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 The analyses are organized into an R Project.
 This Read Me file describes the required software and the organization of the R Project and the associated files.

 Author: XXXXX (removed for review)

 Other contributors: XXXXX (removed for review)

 Dataset title: Data and code for the article "Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird"

 Persistent Identifier: pending

 Date created: 03/28/2025

 Dataset citation: pending

 Corresponding pulication: pending

 ## **Correspondence**

-Please direct questions to:

-NOTE: removed for review
+Please direct questions to: removed for review

 Name:

 Affliations:

 ORCID ID:

 Email:

 ## **Metadata**

 Dates and Locations: fieldwork completed in June and July, 2015 on Bon Portage Island, Nova Scotia, Canada.
 Laboratory and data analyses conducted at the University of California, Davis, USA.

-Methodlogical information: provided in the corresponding manuscript
+Methodological information: provided in the corresponding manuscript

 ## **Software**